Skip to content

 --limit 0

-Note: For detailed information about all available pipeline parameters and configuration options, see the Video Pipeline Reference Documentation.
+Note: For detailed information about all available pipeline parameters and configuration options, refer to the Video Pipeline Reference Documentation.

-• Options --input-video-path & --output-clip-path expect paths inside the container.
+• The --input-video-path and --output-clip-path options expect paths inside the container.

-• With --generate-cosmos-predict-dataset predict2 you will get a directory cosmos_predict2_video2world_dataset/ under your specified output path, i.e. "${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX:-$HOME}/cosmos_curate_local_workspace/output-nexar".
+• With the --generate-cosmos-predict-dataset predict2 option, you will get a cosmos_predict2_video2world_dataset/ directory under your specified output path (i.e. ${COSMOS_CURATE_LOCAL_WORKSPACE_PREFIX:-$HOME}/cosmos_curate_local_workspace/output-nexar).

-• This is the exact dataset format to post-train/fine-tune Cosmos Predict 2 model.
+• This is the exact dataset format to post-train/fine-tune a Cosmos Predict 2 model.

-• Option --transnetv2-min-length-frames 120 is added to specify the minimum length of clips because the Cosmos Predict 2 post-training script expects a minimum number of frames.
+• The --transnetv2-min-length-frames 120 option is added to specify the minimum length of clips because the Cosmos Predict 2 post-training script expects a minimum number of frames.

-• Option --limit 0 applies no limit to the number of input videos to process.
+• The --limit 0 option applies no limit to the number of input videos to process.

-• The data curation pipeline can fail with system out-of-memory (OOM) error if
+• The data curation pipeline can fail with a system out-of-memory (OOM) error if you have two or fewer GPUs in the system or limited system memory with input videos that are too long or numerous.

-• So if OOM happens, you can use a small limit like --limit 1 and run the exact same command repeatedly.
+• If an out-of-memory (OOM) error occurs, you can use a small limit like --limit 1 and run the exact same command repeatedly.
+Cosmos Curator can remember which commands have been executed and which remain to be done.

 Cosmos Curator has another Shard-Dataset pipeline that takes the output of the above Split-Annotate pipeline and generates a webdataset.